dillonforrest/startup/_posts/2014-10-27-im-changing-my-idea.md

 Immediately after changing ideas from a vague one to a specific one, I realized a great benefit.
 My plans suddenly were much more obvious.

-Planning difficulty is expensive.
+Difficulty in planning is expensive.
 I'm incentivized to keep moving forward every day.
 Each day I live without revenue is another day of expenses down the drain.
 If planning is difficult, then each day is spent less productively.
-If planning is easy, then it's much easier to realize revenues.
+If planning is easy, then it's much easier to move myself in a direction to eventually realize revenues.

 Smaller ideas means specific planning, which means more money sooner.